AndriyKatsubo/medical_doc_managment/README.md

 - Password: password

 #### Tech
-Project are built on following technologies:
+Project is built on following technologies:

 * [Angular 2] - Good tools make application development quicker and easier to maintain than if you did everything by hand.
 * [angular2-masonry] - Masonry is a JavaScript grid layout library.